Ameek94/BOBE/README.md

 # rest of the run remains the same as above
 ```

 Full documentation is available at [https://BOBE.readthedocs.io](https://BOBE.readthedocs.io).
-The `examples/` folder also contains several examples on how to run the code with different likelihoods, including cosmological likelihoods interfaced through the Cobaya package or your own custom likelihoods.
+The `examples/` folder also contains several scripts on how to run the code with different likelihoods, including cosmological likelihoods interfaced through the Cobaya package or your own custom likelihoods.
+These scripts have been used to produce the results in our paper arxiv:2512.xxxxx.
+Run them using

 ```bash
 python your_chosen_example.py